rajhraval/My100DaysOfSwiftUI/Project 14 - BucketList/Project14.md

 - Integrating MapKit with SwiftUI
 - Communicating with MapKit Coordinator and using MapKit Annotations
 - Integrating TouchID and FaceID with SwiftUI

+### Project 14 - Instafilter - Day 70 of 100DaysOfSwiftUI

+> Design is not just what it looks like and feels like; design is how it works - Steve Jobs

+Today I learnt about:

+- Working on advanced MapView concepts:  `MKPointAnnotations` using Custom Bindings
+- Customising MKMapView annotations and showing details of the annotations with the help of custom alert